gvwilson/thirdbit/src/fiction/iffy/index.md

 Without warning a panel on its back flipped open and something stubby and lethal looking popped up.

-Benício swore under his breath and reached for the crate beside him.
+She swore under her breath.
-The gun on the bot's back spun around to point at him.
+The gun on the bot's back spun around to point at her.
-"Aright, aright," the Ecologist said, raising both hands.

-He caught Iffy's eye and jerked his head backward.
-She nodded,
-then swivelled slowly to the side and put her boots on the concrete.
-When Neither of the bots moved she slid forward and slowly stood up.
+"Take it easy," she said,
+her heart suddenly pounding.

 Metal clicked on concrete somewhere in the darkness ahead of them.
 The bot's gun spun around again.
-"Easy, easy," Benício said soothingly as he got to his feet as well.
-"I'll just get all this off you an'—nope, nope, ne'er mind."
-He let go of the cables he had gathered up in one hand and stepped back.
-The bot's gun tracked his motion for one extra warning second before spinning around to point into the darkness once again.

-"I think—" Iffy started,
-biting off her words when Benício flashed the flat-palmed handsign that meant "quiet".
-*I think it's the other bot,*
-she finished in her head.
-She closed her eyes and tried to slow her breathing.
+Iffy closed her eyes and tried to slow her breathing.
 Nothing:
 no images flashed into her mind and no thoughts suddenly emerged fully-formed.

 Metal clicked on concrete again.
 Her eyes snapped open.
-The sound was *behind* them this time.
+The sound was *behind* her this time.

-She and Benício turned in unison.
+She turned her head slowly.
-The light in the Ecologist's hand reflected off three—no, four—bots like the pair that had been pulling the dolly.
+Light reflected off three—no, four—bots
+like the pair that had been pulling the dolly.
 One was missing part of a foreleg.
 Another's side was deeply dented as if something had tried to punch right through it, and all four bore more scratches and scars than Iffy could count.

-The lead bot took a step toward them.
+The lead bot took one more step and halted.
-"Hey now," Benício cautioned.
-"We ain't lookin' for trouble."

-"Ssh."
-Iffy studied the bot.
-"I don't think it wants t' hurt us.
-Matter o' fact…"
-She raised both her hands,
-turned around slowly,
+Struck by a sudden thought,
-and reached into the crate of tools she had packed earlier.
+she reached into the crate of tools she had packed earlier.

-"F'real?"
-Benício muttered disbelievingly.

-"You got a better idea?" she shot back under her breath.
 An adjustable wrench,
 a screw jack that might be able to outdent the bot's side—what she really needed was Mister Mishra's shop and Johnson Wales' toolbox,